kubernetes-retired/service-catalog/docs/v1/api.md

 # V1 API

-This document contains the Kubernetes resource types for the v1 service catalog.
+This document contains resource types and their standard usage in v1 service catalog.
+Although this API will be implemented in Kubernetes, other systems are not precluded from implementing it as well.

 # Resource Types